 MEET THE PEOPLE

-Thin Air delivers speakers and panelists with proven backgrounds in leading change and driving performance across a wide mix of industries.
-Also, they’re big on being open and honest about sharing stories of success and failure.
-Adding in the fact that Event Conference Partners and select attendees are encouraged to join on-stage, means new ideas and connections actually do come out of Thin Air.
+Thin Air speakers and panelists have proven backgrounds in leading change and driving performance across a wide mix of industries.
+They’re big on being open and honest about sharing stories of success and failure.
+As conference partners and attendees share experiences and brainstorm, you will see new ideas and connections actually do come out of Thin Air.

 Speaker submissions for Thin Air 2017 are now closed.
-But, we are always open to showcasing interesting and innovative leaders for Thin Air 2018 (April 4-6, 2018), so please contact us if you or anyone from your partnering Event Conference is interested in sharing the stage in 2018.
+Please contact us if you or anyone from your partnering Event Conference is interested in sharing the stage in 2018 (Apr 4-6, 2018).

 Aaron is an experienced Internet executive that has a track record of success in both start-ups and established companies.
 His passion is building great products that change people’s lives.
 Over his 15 years in the software he has lead many functions (Product, Marketing, Engineering, Business Development and Customer Service), he has worked with multiple business models (enterprise, marketplace & advertising) across different industries.
 He has lead startups to successful exits and operated large business units in even larger companies.